bnkamalesh/webgo/README.md

 # WebGo v2.5.1

-WebGo is a minimalistic framework for Go to build web applications.
-Unlike full-fledged frameworks out there, tries to get out of the developers' way as soon as possible.
+WebGo is a minimalistic framework for [Go](https://golang.org) to build web applications (server side).
+Unlike full-fledged frameworks out there, it tries to get out of the developers' way as soon as possible.
 It has always been and will always be Go standard library compliant.
 With the HTTP handlers having the same signature as [http.HandlerFunc](https://golang.org/pkg/net/http/#HandlerFunc).

 WebGo provides the following features/capabilities